 - Slowly switch your cat over to high quality, low fibre diet.
 Add cooked pumpkin, butter or petroleum jelly to the food if you need to add fibre to help with hairballs.
 Cheaper brands of foods contain high levels of fillers such as corn, which are harder to digest.

 - Your cat only needs to drink water, which should be available 24/7.
 But if you must give the cat milk, make sure it is cat milk.

 - Avoid table scraps, cats don’t need them, and many human foods can cause an upset tummy in cats as well as add excess calories to the diet.

 - If you suspect a food intolerance is a cause, slowly switch to another type of food.
 Unfortunately, it is not possible to test for food intolerances.
-Your veterinarian will recommend a trial diet that lasts between 8 – 12 weeks.
+Your veterinarian will recommend a food elimination trial that lasts between 8 – 12 weeks.
 Your cat will be put on a special diet, most often a type of food he’s never had before such as rabbit or duck to see if the flatulence (and other symptoms) clear up.